 As mentioned before, powdery mildew and botrytis are major threats among heavy foliage plants due to the compact nature that aids the spread of the diseases.
 Watering above the foliage will allow excess moisture to sit in the cubbyholes of the stem, enticing harmful bacteria to thrive.
 Remove the affected areas and improve the growing conditions by situating the plant in a brighter location with the use of the bottom-up method of irrigation.

-Never situate a Chrysanthemum in direct sunlight or within four metres of an operating heat source, for instance a radiator or fireplace.
+Never situate a Chrysanthemum in direct sunlight or within four metres of an operating heat source, for instance, a radiator or fireplace.
 Due to the heightened temperature, the plant will soak up far more moisture than those situated in cooler locations, increasing the chance of droughts.

-A lack of flowers is caused by a insufficient dormancy period, served in the winter months.
-Locations that offer near-similar temperatures all year round won't allow the plant to go dormant, resulting in poor spring growth.
+A lack of flowers is caused by an insufficient dormancy period, served in the winter months.
+Locations that offer near-similar temperatures all year round won't allow the plant to go dormant, resulting in low spring growth.
 To achieve, situate in a location that dips to around 12°C (54°F) with fewer waters.
 Allow the majority of the compost to dry out and provide a humidity tray while the radiators are operating.

 10° - 25°C (50° - 78°F)